dbarrosop/dbarrosop.github.io/_drafts/vagrant_box_ios_xr.md

   IOS-XR started supporting DHCP client in the management interface in the image 5.3.0 so older images will not work.
 </div>

-h3.
-Creating the base image
+### Creating the base image

 Creating a base image is as simple as creating a new VM and configuring it in any way you want.
 I am not going to explain how to get started with IOS-XR on Virtualbox because there are plenty of posts already doing that.
-For example "this":example link.
+For example [this][example] link.

 <div class="bs-callout bs-callout-info">
 You just have the follow the steps until you get access to the VM via the serial port.
 </div>

-Once your VM is ready and you have access to it via the serial port, create the admin user *vagrant* with password *vagrant* and apply the following configuration:
+Once your VM is ready and you have access to it via the serial port, create the admin user `vagrant` with password `vagrant` and apply the following configuration:

 {% highlight text linenos %}
 interface MgmtEth0/0/CPU0/0